-The number of shares of our common stock to be outstanding after this offering is based on the 18,944,988 shares of our common stock outstanding as of March 31, 2021 (including an aggregate of 14,850,993 shares of common stock issuable upon automatic conversion of our outstanding convertible preferred stock as of March 31, 2021), and excludes the following:
+The number of shares of our common stock to be outstanding after this offering is based on the 19,170,933 shares of our common stock outstanding as of March 31, 2021 (including 14,850,993 shares of common stock issuable upon conversion of our outstanding convertible preferred stock as of March 31, 2021 and 225,945 shares of common stock issuable upon the exercise of warrants to purchase shares of Series H convertible preferred stock outstanding as of March 31, 2021, which will be converted into shares of our common stock following such exercise and immediately prior to the completion of this offering, at a weighted-average exercise price of \$12.40 per share), and excludes the following:

-- 225,945 shares of our common stock issuable upon the exercise of warrants to purchase shares of convertible preferred stock outstanding as of March 31, 2021, which will be automatically converted into shares of our common stock following such exercise and immediately prior to the completion of this offering, with a weighted-average exercise price of \$12.40 per share; - 4,623,643 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, at a weighted-average exercise price of \$10.81 per share; - 7,260 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2021, at a weighted-average exercise price of \$19.94 per share; - 125,547 shares of common stock reserved for future issuance under our 2015 Plan as of March 31, 2021; - 7,260,406 shares of common stock reserved for future issuance under our 2021 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - 484,027 shares of common stock reserved for issuance under our 2021 ESPP, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.
+- 4,623,643 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, at a weighted-average exercise price of \$10.81 per share; - 7,260 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2021, at a weighted-average exercise price of \$19.94 per share; - 125,547 shares of common stock reserved for future issuance under our 2015 Plan as of March 31, 2021; - 7,260,406 shares of common stock reserved for future issuance under our 2021 Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - 484,027 shares of common stock reserved for issuance under our 2021 ESPP, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.

-Each of our 2021 Plan and our 2021 ESPP provides for annual automatic increases in the number of shares reserved thereunder, and our 2021 Plan also provides for increases to the number of shares that may be granted there
+Each of our 2021 Plan and our 2021 ESPP provides for annual automatic increases in the number of shares reserved thereunder, and our 2021 Plan also provides for increases to the number of shares that may be granted thereunder based on awards under our 2015 Plan or 2006 Plan that expire, are forfeited, or otherwise repurchased by us, as more fully described in the section titled "Executive Compensation- Employee Benefit and Stock Plans."